Phantas0s/mindmap-library/README.md

 I have mindmaps with hundred of nodes and Freemind never let me down.

 [Sponsoring me on Github](https://github.com/sponsors/Phantas0s) will give you access to all my mindmaps.
-I often create new ones and update the old ones.
+It's my way to thank you for supporting my work!

 ## Showcase